Jayne Wilson Bequest Bursary 2021: Call for Expressions of Interest

-The successful applicant will be advised by late November 2021.
+The successful applicant will be advised by mid December 2021.

 For enquiries to specific areas please mark attention as follows: Elspeth Wishart (Senior Curator Cultural Heritage), Jane Stewart (Principal Curator Art), Zoe Rimmer (Senior Curator First Peoples Art and Culture), Dr Gintaras Kantvilas (Head of Herbarium) and Dr Cathy Byrne (Senior Curator Zoology).